 “The benefits are many,” McKinney says.
 “Some rhythmic exercises have helped reduce such behaviors as wandering and aggressiveness.
 Participants experience better sleep, improved mood, and an increased ability to participate in activities of daily living.”

-Lifetime Wellness works with several facilities that are Music & Memory certified and offer this personalized music to memory care residents.
+Lifetime Wellness works with several facilities that are Music & Memory certified and offer this personalized music to memory care residents in an effort to use more nonpharmacological approaches in the treatment of dementia.
 Staff consult with each resident and the resident’s family to create a personalized playlist, delivered on iPods and other digital devices.
 Favorite tunes typically span all chapters of a resident’s life – sparking renewed memories and meaning.

 Many who are living with ADRD have realized dramatic results.
 “In a visit to one of the facilities where we work, I heard a woman calling out loudly, over and over,” McKinney remembers.
 “And then I didn’t hear her anymore.
 I walked out to see why she was quiet and noticed a member of our staff had put a headset on her.
 Our resident was listening to her personal playlist.
 Her eyes were closed, and she was relaxed and content.”